Stationary coalescing walks on the lattice: Introduction

-Again, under the assumption of finite-energy, they prove almost sure coalescence of geodesics using the Licea-Newman argument.
 The property that one can create geodesics using~\Eqref{eq:arrows from min of busemann function} is rather special.
 In the general setting with stationary-ergodic weights, minimizers of the variational formulas with this property do not necessarily exist\footnote{see~\citet{lions_correctors_2003} in the context of continuum stochastic homogenization}.
-Nevertheless, one can still create paths from any minimizer using the recipe in~\Eqref{eq:arrows from min of busemann function}.
+Nevertheless, one can still create paths (that are not necessarily geodesics) from any minimizer using the recipe in~\Eqref{eq:arrows from min of busemann function}.
 Our paper is an attempt to classify the behavior of these paths to better understand the behavior of the variational formulas of first- and last-passage percolation.

-A different set of results that follow from theorems comes from a question asked by C. Hoffman: ``On a semi-infinite geodesic, does the emperical measure of weights seen on the geodesic converge?''
+A different set of results that follow from our theorems comes from a question asked by C.\,Hoffman at the American Institute of Mathematics workshop in 2016: ``On a semi-infinite geodesic, does the empirical measure of weights seen on the geodesic converge?''
 We interpret this as follows.
-Given a family of non-crossing geodesics $\{\walk_x\}_{x \in \Z^d}$ and vertex weights $\{\w_z\}_{z \in \Z^d}$, does the measure defined by $n^{-1} \sum_{i=1}^n \delta_{\w(\walk_x(i))}$ converge as $n \to \infty$?
-Under an integrability condition, one can also ask if there is a limiting asymptotic weight/speed on a geodesic: does $n^{-1} \sum_{i=1}^n \w(\walk(i))$ converge?
-When bigeodesics exist (\Thmref{thm:measure preserving dynamical system and asym dir}), these limits exist (the latter exists when $\w(0)$ is integrable on the \biinfinite{} geodesics).
-Using the example constructed in \Thmref{thm:coal but no asym direction in z2}, we show that there is a geodesic walk where these limits do not exist.
+Given a family of compatible geodesics $\{\walk_x\}_{x \in \Z^d}$ and vertex weights $\{\w_z\}_{z \in \Z^d}$, does the measure defined by $n^{-1} \sum_{i=1}^n \delta_{\w(\walk_x(i))}$ converge as $n \to \infty$?
+Under an integrability condition, one can also ask if there is a limiting asymptotic weight on a geodesic; i.e., does $n^{-1} \sum_{i=1}^n \w(\walk(i))$ converge?
+When bigeodesics exist (\Thmref{thm:measure preserving dynamical system and asym dir}), these limits exist (the latter exists when $\w(0)$ in integrable), though the limit may not be deterministic.

+However, these limits \emph{do not exist on geodesics in general}.
+We use the example constructed in \Thmref{thm:coal but no asym direction in z2} to build a standard first-passage percolation model with edge-weights such that with probability $1$, there exists a positive density of points on the lattice with compatible geodesics that do not have an asymptotic direction and do not carry an empirical measure of weights.